mindspore-ai/docs/tutorials/source_en/advanced/static_graph_expert_programming.md

 Usage Scenario: Use HyperMap to replace for loop to optimize compilation performance.

 `HyperMap` is a special class.
 Class object construction needs to be passed into the mapping function f, and calling the object needs to be passed into the n parameter sequence of f.
 For more usage see: [HyperMap](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.HyperMap.html).
 The mapping function f must be of type `MultitypeFuncGraph`, see [MultitypeFuncGraph](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.MultitypeFuncGraph.html).
 When using for loops to batch process list elements, network compilation performance can be optimized by `HyperMap`-equivalent semantic substitution.
-For example:
+For example (the actual time consumption is related to the hardware environment, and the following data is for reference only):

 ```python
 import time